geneontology/geneontology.github.io/documentations/GOFileFormatGuide.md

 OBO is fully supported via the OWL-API.

-* [OBO format tools in GitHub](https://github.com/oboformat/oboformat-tools):a wrapper for the Java (OWL-API) implementation of a parser for OBOF1.4 syntax and an implementation of the OBOF1.4 mapping to OWL (uses the OWL API)
+* [OBO format tools in GitHub](https://github.com/oboformat/oboformat-tools): a wrapper for the Java (OWL-API) implementation of a parser for OBOF1.4 syntax and an implementation of the OBOF1.4 mapping to OWL (uses the OWL API)
-* [OWL API in Github](https://github.com/owlcs/owlapi):a Java API for creating, manipulating and serialising OWL Ontologies.
+* [OWL API in Github](https://github.com/owlcs/owlapi): a Java API for creating, manipulating and serialising OWL Ontologies.

 ## Ontology Flat File Formats